AndrejaCH/stock-analysis/README.md

 In general, a high volume of daily trading is an indicator of a stable stock, with a lot of interest and activity.
 It is true that in some cases low trading volume can be promising, especially where companies “that have yet to be discovered”(1).

 :recycle: DQ stocks in 2017 had low volume and high yearly return (at that time this might be an indicator of a company on a rise).
 However, the situation of DQ stocks in 2018 has changed completely.
 Stocks closed its year with negative 63%.
 Trading volume was higher, yet didn’t result in a positive outcome.
-Results of this analysis confirmed a risky investment in DQ stocks.
+The results of this analysis confirmed a risky investment in DQ stocks.

 ### The code behind the table
 Both codes **“AllStockAnalysis”** and **“AllStockAnalysisRefactored”** have the same output.
 Codes run calculations from the following ![dataset](VBA_Challenge.xlsm) and return data on a new worksheet **All_Stock_Analysis**.
 The idea of presenting two codes with the same output is to highlight the importance of refactoring.